jvokt/CS-2024-HW4/README.md

 ===========

 Here is a solution to 18C of the homework.
-Please press edit to see it more clearly:
+Please press "RAW" to see it more clearly:

 00 +1050 (Read N)
 01 +1040 (Read A)